 - Red chili powder 2 tsp

 - Grind poppyseed in a coffee grinder to a smooth powder.
-Put in a bowl.
+Add 2 green chilies and blend again.
+Put the mixture in a bowl.
 Add salt, turmeric, red chili powder and 2 tbsp of water.
 Mix into a smooth paste.
 Keep aside.

 - Wash and peel ridge gourd.
 Cut into chunks.
 Peel and cut potato into chunks.
 Keep aside.